Alex Aggelakos

-Alex Aggelakos (Greek: Άλεξ Αγγελάκος; born September 6, 1994) is a Greek professional basketball player for Kavala of the Greek A2 Basket League.
+Alex Aggelakos (Greek: Άλεξ Αγγελάκος; born 6 September 1994) is a former Greek professional basketball player.
 He is a 1.97 m tall swingman.

 Professional career

 Aggelakos began his professional career with the Greek club Kolossos Rodou.
 In 2014, he moved to the United Kingdom in order to study at Loughborough University.
 He also signed with the British club Leicester Riders.
-On August 26, 2015, he returned to Kolossos with a three-year contract.
-On July 9, 2018, Aggelakos signed a one-year extension with Kolossos.
+On 26 August 2015 he returned to Kolossos with a three-year contract.
+On 9 July 2018 Aggelakos signed a one-year extension with Kolossos.

 Aggelakos spent the 2019-20 season with APOP Paphos of the Cypriot League, averaging 4.1 points, 1.9 rebounds and 1.3 assists per game.
-On October 7, 2020, he signed with Koroivos Amaliadas.
-On March 12, 2021, Aggelakos returned to Kolossos Rodou for a third stint with the team.
-On August 15, 2021, Aggelakos signed with Kavala.
+On 7 October 2020 he signed with Koroivos Amaliadas.
+On 12 March 2021 Aggelakos returned to Kolossos Rodou for a third stint with the team.
+On 15 August 2021 Aggelakos signed with Kavala.